From building a birdhouse to playing bird bingo, there are plenty of fun ways to get kids excited about birds and birdwatching!

 Leading ornithologist David Sibley's top reference book, The Sibley Field Guide to Birds, gets transformed into a handy reference deck of flash cards with this set!
 Inside the pull-drawer gift box you'll find 100 easy-to-reference cards, 50 featuring common Western and Eastern North American birds, and 50 featuring birds found across the continent.
 Each card provides illustrations of the bird, as well as information about habitat, behavior, voice descriptions, a regional map, and migratory patterns.
 It's the perfect tool for new and backyard birders!

 Celebrate the world of birds with this gorgeous puzzle from EuroGraphics!
 This 1000-piece puzzle features a collage of over 100 types of birds.
 The finished puzzle size is 19.25" x 26.5", allowing you to spot every detail on these colorful, scientifically accurate illustrations.
 Once you've put the puzzle together, you can test your bird identification skills by naming each of the birds you see!
-For another beautiful bird-themed puzzle, check out the Birds of Eastern / Central North America Puzzle from the New York Puzzle Company.
+For another biology-themed puzzle, check out the Tree of Life 1000-Piece Puzzle.